Ion Current Rectification and Long-Range Interference in Conical Silicon Micropores: Experimental

-Figure \hyref{fig:Ohm} shows the experimental Ohmic conductance obtained as $G_0=(I(0.05\rm{V})-I(-0.05\rm{V}))/0.1\rm{V}$ together with our theoretical model Eq.(\hyref{gen_conductance}), where we use $\psi_0=-0.21$ V as it provides the closest match to the data for all concentrations and geometries.
-It should be emphasized that the experimental conductance in Fig. \hyref{fig:Ohm} is normalized by the theoretical bulk conductance $G_{0,\rm{b}}$ from Eq.(\hyref{gen_conductance}), which contains no fit parameters and is determined by both pore geometry and electrolyte properties.
-At high concentrations this representation highlights that the surface conductance is negligible, as the conductance in units of $G_{0,\rm{b}}$ approaches unity and the experimental data for different geometries in this high-concentration regime collapse onto a single curve.
-This data collapse shows that Eq.(\hyref{gen_conductance}) properly accounts for the in- and outlet resistance.
-By contrast, the experimental data systematically collapses at a value <1, which indicates a $\sim20\%$ systematic error in the $G_{0,\rm{b}}$ estimation.
-Our Eqs.(\hyref{pot_drop}) and (\hyref{gen_conductance}) nonetheless provide a good description of the bulk conductance regime considering no fit parameters were introduced.
-Another cause for the deviation between experimental data and theory may be morphological changes due to clogging over the course of the experiments (see for instance SEM image of T1 after the experiments in SI-6). \\
+It should be emphasized that the experimental conductance in Fig. \hyref{fig:Ohm} is normalized by the theoretical bulk conductance $G_{0,\rm{b}}$ from Eq.(\hyref{gen_conductance}), which is determined by both pore geometry and electrolyte properties.
+At high concentrations this representation highlights that the surface conductance is negligible, as the conductance in units of $G_{0,\rm{b}}$ approaches unity and the experimental data for different geometries collapse into a single curve.
+Note that Eq.(\hyref{gen_conductance}) properly accounts for the in- and outlet resistance at the highest concentration.
+Some of the deviation between experimental data and theory are attributed to morphological changes due to clogging over the course of the experiments (see for instance SEM image of T1 after the experiments in SI-5). \\